Small Learning Communities » Nursing

 Nursing

-The Practical Nursing Program is a two year program, beginning junior year, that provides preparation for NYS Certification as a Licensed Practical Nurse (LPN).
+The Practical Nursing Program is a two year program, beginning junior year, that provides preparation for NYS licensure as a Licensed Practical Nurse (LPN).

 The Practical Nursing Program introduces students to basic nursing skills that promote and maintain wellness.
 It teaches students to address the basic needs of individuals.
 Topics covered include normal anatomy and physiology, human growth and development, fundamentals of nursing and principles of pharmacology.
 Students learn nursing interventions that are used to address common health problems.
 Students learn advanced nursing skills to restore, promote and maintain wellness in clients with common health problems in the acute and residential care settings.
 Nursing students learn about therapeutic diets related to the health care needs of their client as well as cultural and religious factors.